EzzeddinEss/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 a script that displays the result of BREATH to the power LOVE script that converts a number from base 2 to base 10 a script that prints all possible combinations of two letters, except oo
+13. a script that prints a number with two decimal places, followed by a new line.